By Diya George, Intern, Dvara Research

-> To unpack this question, in this post we focus on the use of mobile phones among all other types of technology.
+To unpack this question, in this post we focus on the use of mobile phones among all other types of technology.
 This is because mobile phones appear to be the most commonly used technology for accessing Internet-based applications and financial services by the population of a developing country like India.
 For instance, there are over a billion mobile subscriptions in India whereas only 6 percent of the total population are known to own a desktop or laptop (LIRNEasia, 2018; TRAI, 2018).
 Different reports estimate the penetration of mobile phone ownership and usage differently, but the gender gap in this respect is consistent across various studies.
 The GSMA estimates that 84 percent of Indian men and 65 percent of Indian women own a mobile phone, revealing a gap of 23 percent between men and women in India (GSMA, 2018).
 A survey by LIRNEasia reports a significant gender gap of 46 percent in India; only 43 percent of women own a mobile phone against 79 percent of men (LIRNEasia, 2018).
-The study by Harvard Kennedy School finds that a further lower number of women (38 percent) own a mobile phone as against 71 percent of men in India (Barboni, et al., 2018).
+Data from the Financial Inclusion Insights (FII) aggregated for 2015 and 2016[i] quoted in a report by Harvard Kennedy School finds that a further lower number of women (38 percent) own a mobile phone as against 71 percent of men in India (Barboni, et al., 2018).
 Despite the inconsistencies in reported figures, every report underlines the fact that the gender gap present in mobile phone penetration in India is high, even one of the highest in the world.

 The gender gap widens with task sophistication: while the relative gap is between 15 and 20 percent for making and receiving calls respectively, the gender gap jumps to 51 percent for a feature as simple as sending a text message and remains above 60 percent for more complex activities such as using social media (Barboni, et al., 2018).
 There is also an urban-rural gap of 22 percent in mobile phone ownership in India, which needs attention because women constitute more than half of India’s rural population (LIRNEasia, 2018).